y0w0/documentation/docs/rock5/configuration/display.md

 ## Display Setup

-This setting is just available when you operating on the monitor.
+This setting is just available when you operating on the monitor, or you can set up a [Headless Device](../configuration/headless) as an alternative.
 You can change the display setting by following ways.

 ### System Settings-Display Settings